AVL Couples Therapist Directory

 There are therapists who specialize in certain approaches, such as Gottman or EFT.
 There are therapists who specialize in treating affairs and addictions.
 Each therapist is different and we want you to find a therapist that works for you, your relationship, and your presenting concerns.

 Take a moment to check out your options.
-Most therapists will offer a free consultation so that you may have a chance to get to know them and ask questions before you make a commitment.
+Many therapists will offer an initial consultation so that you may have a chance to get to know them and ask questions before you make a commitment.

 Click on the therapist’s photo for a link to their website.
 Congratulations on taking that first step toward your best possible relationship!